Eficent/product-attribute/product_template_code/readme/DESCRIPTION.rst

-This module keeps the product template default code field visible even if there are variants.
+This module adds a product template code field visible even if there are variants.